wmail-ak/Acz/Acz/README.md

 ## ✨ Features
 - Extract multiple `.zip` files into a chosen root folder.
 - Automatically creates subfolders named after each archive.
-- Verifies extracted files against CRC32 values stored in the archive.
 - Reports missing files, mismatched CRCs, and other extraction errors.
 - Supports quoted file paths and multiple arguments.
 - Provides clear error counts at the end of execution.